Nyholm/next-faker/README.md

 $faker = Factory::create(null, $psr11Container);
 ```

-If a Extension implements `GeneratorAwareInterface`, it will be provider a generator
+If a Extension implements `GeneratorAwareInterface`, it will be provided a `Generator`
 just after it is returned from the container.

 ```php